 - Be sure to use rubber gloves when working with hot peppers, and be careful not to touch your eyes or other mucous membranes.

 - Running the jars and lids through a dishwasher cycle is an easy way to clean and sanitize.

 - This recipe also works well with rutabagas.

-- Lactofermented turnips will keep in the refrigerator for at least 6 months but are best eaten within 3 months.
-After 3 months they tend to lose some of their crispness.
+Lactofermented turnips will keep in the refrigerator, covered, for at least six months but are best eaten within three months.
+After three months they tend to lose some of their crispness.